 Besides from this the student will get a basic introduction to a middleware program allowing for the sound to be implemented and compiled with the game.
 Middleware software that have been taught includes FMOD and Fabric as examples.

-The student will learn how to design reward sounds, various techniques to avoid repetitive sound effects, how to build up dynamic atmospheres, dynamic mixing, how to get the sound to take up as little memory as possible and much more.
+The student will learn how to design reward sounds, various techniques to avoid repetitive sound effects, how to build up dynamic atmospheres, dynamic mixing, how to get the sound to take up as little memory as possible, procedural audio, adaptive composition and much more.

-As part of the course a final asignment will be given where the student has to design and implement a small computer game including all the dynamic sound design.
+As part of the course a final asignment will be given where the student gets 4 weeks to design and implement a small computer game including all the dynamic sound design.

-The student will get an introduction to this tool and will furthermore learn about basic sensors, basic electronics, and how to connect various sensors to Max/MSP using the Arduino prototyping board.
+The student will get an in-depth introduction to this tool, sound synthesis techniques in Max/MSP and will furthermore learn about basic sensors, basic electronics, and how to connect various sensors to Max/MSP using the Arduino prototyping board.

-This course introduces the student to alternative usages of sound design.
+This course introduces the student to alternative or future-usages of sound design.
 The student will learn how to use sound to motivate, assist and inform humans about various aspects.